 In 1976, Tex Austin was named to the Rodeo Hall of Fame of the National Cowboy & Western Heritage Museum in Oklahoma City, as one of "rodeo's greatest legends."

 Several years after the dude ranch closed, Forked Lightning was purchased by Texas oilman E. E. Fogelson and became the part-time residence of Fogelson and his wife, Hollywood star Greer Garson.
-See The Fogelsons - Buddy and Greer.
 In 1991 the ranch became part of Pecos National Historical Park.
+The story of Tex Austin and his version of the Forked Lightning Ranch reflects the America of that era: full of individualism, idealism, and consumerism.
 The Tex Austin era of Forked Lightning Ranch is now a brief interlude in the long and diverse history of the Pecos Valley and the settlement of the American West.